 “A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.” -Hunter S. Thompson (Hunter Stockton Thompson (1937 - 2005)): “The Proud Highway” (1997)

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Personal Destiny” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Personal Destiny Gathered By David Hugh Beaumont.

 “There is no avoidance in delay.” -Aeschylus (about 525 B.C.E. - about 456 B.C.E.): “Agamemnon” (about 458 B.C.E.)